-- With respect to the compliance management of the core group companies, MHFG develops and presents the basic policies, etc., and receives reports periodically or as necessary on matters necessary for compliance management of the core group companies, and reports the status of compliance, etc., to the Board of Directors and the Audit Committee, etc. When adjustments with the basic policies, etc., developed by MHFG are necessary, and when MHFG gives instructions on said basic policies, etc., MHFG shall give prior approval. - · MHFG maintains a system that centrally captures and manages the status of compliance of the core group companies, and as for subsidiaries, etc., other than the core group companies, the management system shall be established, in principle, through the core group companies. - The companies particularly designated by MHFG, among the core group companies, respectively set forth the basic policy of compliance upon applying to MHFG, in accordance with the basic policy established by MHFG.
+- With respect to the compliance management of the core group companies, MHFG develops and provides basic policies and other such rules, and receives reports periodically or as necessary on matters necessary for compliance management of the core group companies, and reports the status of compliance and other matters to the Board of Directors, the Audit Committee, and other appropriate governance bodies.
+MHFG's prior approval is required when adjustments to the basic policies or other rules developed by MHFG are necessary, or when MHFG provides instructions regarding these basic policies or other rules. - · MHFG maintains a system that centrally oversees and manages the status of compliance of the core group companies, and as for subsidiaries and affiliates, other than the core group companies, a compliance management system is established, in principle, through the core group companies. - The companies particularly designated by MHFG, among the core group companies, each set forth their basic policy on compliance upon applying to MHFG, in accordance with the basic policy established by MHFG.

-"Structure to ensure that the duties of the directors, etc., and employees of MHFG's subsidiaries are executed in compliance with laws, regulations and the Articles of Incorporation," including the foregoing structures, has been set forth in the "Group Management Administration Regulations" and "Basic Policy of Compliance," etc.
+A structure to ensure that directors, employees, and other members of MHFG's subsidiaries are executed in compliance with laws, regulations and the Articles of Incorporation, including the above mentioned structures, has been set forth in internal policies such as the Group Management Administration Regulations and Basic Policy of Compliance.

-(3) Execution of duties by Executive Officers as defined in the Companies Act oStructure for the safekeeping and management of information on the execution of duties by Executive Officers as defined in the Companies Act
+- (3) Execution of duties by Executive Officers as defined in the Companies Act - oStructure for the safekeeping and management of information on the execution of duties by Executive Officers as defined in the Companies Act

-■ Period for retention etc.
+■ Period of retention

-MHFG fixes the period for retention of information, such as the minutes of the Executive Management Committee meetings and other various committee meetings and materials related thereto, as well as ringisho (or approval documents) and reports, and carries out other necessary matters relating to the safekeeping and management thereof.
+· MHFG fixes the period of retention for information, such as the minutes of the Executive Management Committee meetings and other various committee meetings and materials related thereto, as well as applications for approval and reports, and carries out other necessary matters relating to the safekeeping and management thereof.